-Cleary, a Democrat, was the representative for New York's 8th congressional district from 1925 to 1927.
+Cleary was the representative for New York’s 8th congressional district and was a Democrat.
+He served from 1925 to 1927.

 From Mar 1918 to Mar 1927, Cleary missed 172 of 797 roll call votes, which is 21.6%.
 This is worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.